ai4eic/DNP2025-tutorials/landing_page.md

 Welcome to the DNP 2025 Deep Learning Tutorials!
 This Jupyter Book provides comprehensive tutorials on applying deep learning techniques to experimental nuclear physics, specifically for the Forward Calorimeter (FCAL) at GlueX.

-**View the book online:** [https://ai4eic.github.io/DNP2025-tutorials/](https://ai4eic.github.io/DNP2025-tutorials/)

 ## Overview

-These tutorials are designed for physicists and researchers working on the GlueX experiment at Jefferson Lab.
+These tutorials are designed for Nuclear and Paricle Physics and Researchers.
 We focus on two main applications of deep learning:

 1. **CNN-based Classification**: Using Convolutional Neural Networks to classify FCAL showers and distinguish between photons and splitoffs
 2. **Generative AI**: Building generative models to simulate FCAL photon showers based on their kinematics.